PHP Type Casting

 String to Array Conversion:

-When a string is cast to an array, the text of string becomes an element in the array:
+When casting a string to an array, the text of the string becomes an element in the array:

 <?php